errorcodee/canon.printer.error.6c10/README.md

 * Turn on the printer.
 * Press and hold the Stop/Reset button.
 * Press and hold the button you use to make a color copy.
-* If still your problem is not resolved, then you can get rid of your problem by visiting the link *"Cánon Printer Error 6c10"** given by us.
+* If still your problem is not resolved, then you can get rid of your problem by visiting the link **[Cánon Printer Error 6c10](https://computersolve.com/canon-printer-error-6c10//)** given by us.
 Thank you !